Best GPS Vehicle Tracker (2026) – Tested & Ranked

 - Slower updates on battery-saving settings

 Vyncs works differently from most trackers on this list.
-Instead of focusing only on location updates, it pulls data directly from the vehicle and turns it into useful insights you can actually use day to day.
+Instead of focusing only on location updates, it pulls data directly from the vehicle and turns it into insights you can actually use day to day.

 - OBD plug-in connection (no charging required)